eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 Before you can use this repo make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) installed

 ##### Rename
 Make sure to rename config files and their content to something that better reflects your project.
-In fact rename everything.
+In fact you should rename everything.
-In config folder you will find config files for both Apache and Nginx, to operate as reverse proxy.
+In config folder you will find reverse proxy configuration files for both Apache and Nginx.
+You can use your own.
+Those files are for
 Choose whatever suits you the best.

 ##### PHP